-Since subjective criteria are used for the evaluation, it is not uncommon for vendors to challenge the award of an RFP.
-A challenge is likely to add delays to the process.
-If the committee's recommendation is acceptable to the Purchasing Division, the contract award will be processed.
-Any exception to these procedures must be approved by the Purchasing Director.

-7.2.5 Expression of Interest: The Purchasing Division uses Expressions of Interest (EOI) primarily in the selection of Architectural and Engineering Services.

-For guidance on processing Expressions of Interest, refer to Section 8.1 and Appendix P for the EOI standard format.

-- 7.2.6 Life Cycle Cost: This Best Value Procurement tool incorporates not only the purchase price of a piece of equipment, but all operating and related costs over the life of the equipment, including but not limited to maintenance, downtime, energy costs, and salvage value.
+- 7.2.5 Expression of Interest: The Purchasing Division uses Expressions of Interest (EOI) primarily in the selection of Architectural and Engineering Services.
+For guidance on processing Expressions of Interest, refer to Section 8.1 and Appendix K for the EOI standard format. - 7.2.6 Life Cycle Cost: This Best Value Procurement tool incorporates not only the purchase price of a piece of equipment, but all operating and related costs over the life of the equipment, including but not limited to maintenance, downtime, energy costs, and salvage value.
 It focuses on the total cost of ownership rather than the initial purchase price.
 When Life Cycle Cost is used, it must be clearly stated in the specifications.
-In accordance with West Virginia Code 5A-3-11(b) Life Cycle Cost may be considered "provided, that the cost of maintenances and expected life of the commodities must be taken into consideration if the director determines there are nationally accepted industry standards for the commodities being purchased." - 7.2.7 Product Testing: Agencies may encounter situations in which it may be prudent to test products or services for the purpose of reducing costs or improving efficiencies.
-In these situations, if the anticipated action or result, lead to standardization or reduction in competition, agencies must contact the Purchasing Division for review and approval.
-This action will assure that appropriate laws, rules and regulations are followed and that any potential reduction of competition or any potential sole source purchase be adequately reviewed, publicized and approved. - 7.2.8 Design-Build: This Best Value Procurement tool combines project design and construction within a single contract when applied to building renovations and new construction.
-In accordance with the West Virginia Code §5-22A-1 and Legislative Rule 148 Series 11, specific instances are set forth where this process may be utilized.
-All requisitions must be accompanied with a letter of approval by the Design Build Board, chaired by the Cabinet Secretary of the Department of Administration prior to submitting the RFP to the Purchasing Division for bidding. - 7.2.9 Selection of Vendors: The West Virginia Purchasing Bulletin consists of general descriptions of all requisitions expected to exceed \$5,000.
+In accordance with West Virginia Code 5A-3-11(b) Life Cycle Cost may be considered "provided, that the cost of maintenances and expected life of the commodities must be taken into consideration if the director determines there are nationally accepted industry standards for the commodities being purchased."

+- 7.2.7 Selection of Vendors: The West Virginia Purchasing Bulletin consists of general descriptions of all requisitions expected to exceed \$5,000.
 Vendors may request bid packages by telephone, electronic mail, fax or via the Internet.
-Competition is always encouraged on all requisitions. - 7.2.10 Pre-Bid Conferences: The Purchasing Division recommends agencies to consider conducting pre-bid conferences on major acquisitions early in the bid process to provide an opportunity to explain and clarify critical aspects of the solicitation, eliminate misunderstandings and encourage vendor participation.
+Competition is always encouraged on all requisitions. - 7.2.8 Pre-Bid Conferences: The Purchasing Division recommends agencies to consider conducting pre-bid conferences on major acquisitions early in the bid process to provide an opportunity to explain and clarify critical aspects of the solicitation, eliminate misunderstandings and encourage vendor participation.
 These conferences are conducted by the state agency with potential bidders when solicitations for complex, large dollar requirements are specified.
+Additionally, these conferences may provide vendors an opportunity to conduct site visits to gain a better understanding of the project.

 The Purchasing Division may participate in these pre-bid conferences.
 In all cases, it is very important for the agency procurement officer or designee who is trained and knowledgeable of the state procurement process to attend these conferences.
 Vendor attendance at conferences may be optional or mandatory, as described in the bid document.
 If mandatory attendance is required, only bids or proposals from those vendors represented at the conference will be accepted.
 If participating vendors sign the official "sign-in sheet" while the meeting is in progress, then the vendors will be treated as if they were present for the entire conference and will be deemed to have the knowledge that they would have had if attending the entire conference.
 Teleconference attendance is prohibited unless specified in the bid document.

 "Sign-in sheets" for mandatory pre-bid conferences should contain the following: name of company, person attending (signature and printed name), address, telephone number and facsimile number.
 The header information on the sheets should include the requisition number and the date and time of the pre-bid conference.
 The original sheet must be submitted to the Purchasing Division.
 No one (1) individual may represent more than one (1) vendor.
-(See Appendix I).
+(See Appendix G).